Deploy MinIO Object Storage to Fly.io

 If you’re hooked up with WireGuard:

-mc alias set miniotest http://test-minio.internal:9000 <ROOT-USER> <ROOT-PASS>
+mc alias set miniotest http://my-minio.internal:9000 <ROOT-USER> <ROOT-PASS>

 Test the alias by checking your MinIO’s status: